-It was given to children to boost their brainpower.
+It was given to children to boost their mental performance.

-According to legend, it was used by ancient scholars to memorize lengthy hymns and scriptures.
+According to legend, it was used by long-ago scholars to memorize lengthy hymns and scriptures.

 But while the ancients understood the uses and benefits of bacopa, they didn’t know how it worked.

-Bacopa contains a unique group of bioactive compounds called bacopasides.
-(8)
+We now know that bacopa contains a unique group of bioactive compounds called bacopasides.

-The bacopasides seem to be responsible for most of bacopa’s major benefits and many bacopa supplements will mention their bacopaside content on the label.
+The bacopasides seem to be responsible for most of bacopa’s major benefits and, consequently, the better bacopa supplements mention their bacopaside content on the label.

-Here are some of bacopa’s unique benefits and mechanisms that make it an exceptional brain supplement.
+Here are some of the unique benefits and mechanisms of bacopa that make it an exceptional brain supplement.

 Bacopa belongs to a small group of herbs known as adaptogens.

-Adaptogens make you more resilient to stress and promote overall health by bringing the body into a state of balance called homeostasis.
+Adaptogens increase resilience to stress and promote overall health by bringing the body into a state of balance known as homeostasis.

-Homeostasis is your body’s ability to actively maintain a stable internal environment, such as keeping your body temperature relatively constant.
+Homeostasis is the body’s ability to actively maintain a stable internal environment, such as keeping body temperature relatively constant.

-Like all adaptogenic herbs, bacopa balances the level of the potentially damaging stress hormone cortisol and supports healthy adrenal function.
-(9)
+Like all adaptogenic herbs, bacopa helps balance the level of the potentially damaging stress hormone cortisol and helps support healthy adrenal function.